PulseTile/PulseTile-UXDesigns/README.md

 # PulseTile UX Designs

 High fidelity wireframes of core functionality of the PulseTile UI Framework.
+Designs within all execpt the Legacy folder were produced using Photoshop CC.

+These designs are provided with the aim of aiding UX designers when developing new modules for the PulstTile platform.
+Further documentation on UX can be found within the [PulseTile Docuemntation Site](http://docs.pulsetile.com/index.html) or within the [UI Kit](http://showcase2.ripple.foundation/ui-kit.html)

-Designs are produced using Photoshop.
-Below is an overview of the top level folder structure.
+Below is an overview of the top level folder structure:

 ## Pages Desktop